 Children and Young People’s Safe Haven

-Children and Young People’s Safe Haven is open to all 11 to 17 year olds living within the Havant Borough.
+Children and Young People’s Safe Haven is open to all 11 to 17 year olds living in Havant, East and South East Hants.
 Just drop in for face-to-face mental health support.
 There is no need to book an appointment before attending.

 For further information please see How Can I Attend.

 We are still offering telephone support on our freephone number 0300 303 1580 for those unable to attend in person.

 What is the Children and Young People’s Safe Haven?

 Havant and East Hants Mind have been commissioned by the Hampshire and Isle of Wight CCG Partnership to deliver the Young Person’s Safe Haven, which is an out of hours crisis support service for any young person in the Havant Borough aged 11 to 17 years old.